nomadevs/Alternative-Social-Media-Icons/README.md

 ## Licenses

-- Minds logo is licensed under the Creative Commons Attribution-Share Alike 4.0 International.
-Since my icon uses their artwork it shares the same license they use.
+- Minds logo is licensed under the [Creative Commons Attribution-Share Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
+Since my icon uses their artwork and changes were made in the process of conversion, it shares the same license they use.